techops-recsys-lateral-hiring/mobiledev-wechatmoments-swift/README.md

 1. Locate the current directory in terminal
 2. Execute `npm install -g mountebank`
 3. Execute `mb --configfile imposters.ejs`
-4. Open `WeChatMoments.workspace` in the current directory and ensure that SPM (Swift Package Manager) frameworks are ready
+4. Open `WeChatMoments.xcodeproj` in the current directory and ensure that SPM (Swift Package Manager) frameworks are ready
 5. Run the project and make sure the app can start correctly(don't worry about if the features are working properly)

 ### App Introduction